dougpark/onair/Readme.md

 # OnAir - a local area messaging system
 * On Air allows you to notify those around you when you shouldn't be disturbed
+* Installs on anything that can run Docker
+* Client is anything with a browser or One Thing on macOS
 * Version 1.0, be nice I'm a hobbyist

 ## Use Case